safops/.github/profile/README.md

 **The Creator is now furious.**

-## The Fury
-It infuriates the Creator to see unarmed, peacefully assembled people massacred with no ability to escape or summon help at the hands of a government paramilitary contractor (the CIA), on behalf of a corporation (Gilead Sciences), and the events kept quiet by the CIA and the federal government with pressure on local and Commonwealth agencies.

-The Creator's Fury would be Seal 6 in the Bible's book of Revelation.
-(Learn about the Creator and religion below.)

-### Earthquakes
-We have previously listed the order, location and relative magnitude of the earthquake epicenters on [medium.com](https://medium.com/@theServantsoftheCreator/the-ringing-of-the-bell-392ea05ea8ee) and in several different repositories on GitHub, most recently [here](https://github.com/orgs/serviCreator/discussions/9).

-The order has not changed, however there are some new epicenters just added.
-We will post each epicenter in the [announcements](https://github.com/orgs/serviCreator/discussions/categories/the-sound-and-the-fury-announcements) just before it begins, along with the Creator's reason for it.

-The servants of the Creator are using these earthquakes (our foreknowledge) as a way to another means of our identity verification.

-### Epicenters
-The epicenters in order of appearance, additional epicenters may be added.
-* Orr Chapel - Sandy Hook (Maury county), TN
-* Mount Calvary Baptist Church - Lexington, KY
-* Nicholasville, MY
-* Hugheston, WV

 ## Suggested Listening
 You can discuss the suggested music in our forums (see next section).